abhishek-kumar-code/Redfish_Public/Specification.md

 The base resource URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource links returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.

 The URI is the primary unique identifier of resources.
-SPMA considers 3 parts of the URI as described in [RFC3986](#RFC3986).
+Redfish considers 3 parts of the URI as described in [RFC3986](#RFC3986).

 The first part includes the scheme and authority portions of the URI.
 The second part includes the root service and version.
 The third part is a unique resource identifier.